-To learn more about bringing CWI to your school, district, or community based organization, email Joe Brooks, or call us at: 909.480.3966 (PST).
+To learn more about bringing a CWI PD experience to your school or organization, email us, or call us at: 909.480.3966 (PST).

 CWI's Unique Approach to Service-Learning

 Service-learning is a crucial piece in our larger effort to connect and engage students with real world issues.
 Our approach is to first consider place as the context, with service-learning as the strategy, and sustainable communities as the goal.
 To achieve this we begin by considering what sustainable communities look like, and how to connect students to a sense of place, in intentional ways that inform their interest in service and social action.

 Our professional development work, trainings, and workshops are guided by CWI founder and place based service-learning expert Joe Brooks.
 Joe is a veteran teacher, who for three decades has inspired and supported educators from around the world to involve students in powerful community focused experiences.
 Our sessions use field tested best practices and principles of sustainability that support engaging your students in academically based service that contributes to building sustainable communities.